 There are different rules for how citations should be presented, depending on the referencing style required by your unit.
 For instructions on creating an in-text citation in APA, Chicago, AGLC, IEEE or Vancouver, see the Curtin Library’s referencing guides.

 Paraphrasing is writing someone else’s ideas into your own words.
 It involves rephrasing information from a source while maintaining the original meaning.
-It is not simply about replacing a few words with synonyms but understanding the core concepts and restructuring the information in a way that reflects your understanding.
-By paraphrasing, you demonstrate your ability to seamlessly incorporate ideas and evidence into your own words, showcasing your understanding of the subject matter and your unique voice.
+It is not simply about replacing a few words with synonyms – you need to understand the core concepts and restructure the information to reflect your understanding.
+By paraphrasing, you demonstrate your ability to seamlessly incorporate ideas and evidence into your writing, showcasing your understanding of the subject matter and your unique voice.

 Original